Nuvido/Quest2_Research/README.md

 ### Assistant
 The oculus Assistant is a virtual assistant for the quest.
 The application retrieves a set of preferences from a server, similar to GK'S.
 ### YADI
 Yadi is a service/application installed on every quest device, it fullfils the need for internal package installation and updating.
-It allows for fcabeook to deploy applications on internal devices.
+It allows for facebook to deploy applications on internal devices.
 An intresting note is that the application refers to itself as YadiOs
 ### Device Auth Server
 This application pings the url graph.facebook-hardware.com and requests for a token (sha256WithRSAEncryption) internal versions of the device allow for a different sandbox to be used as with the structure "graph." + sandbox + ".facebook-hardware.com".
 Debug devices ping ovr.deviceauth.sandbox.facebook-hardware.com
 ### Oculus Bug Reporter